Adequate support during the interview

 Children can directly make an asylum application through their parents.

-It should be noted, however, that the Procedure Decree does not include any provision for the exemption of unaccompanied children and/or persons in need of special procedural guarantees from the accelerated procedure.
-No such provisions exist in relation to the border procedure and immediate procedure neither.
+Following the 2020 reform, the Procedure Decree exempts unaccompanied children and/or persons in need of special procedural guarantees from the accelerated procedure.

-However, with the circulars issued on 16 October 2019 and on 18 October 2019, the MoI excludes from the application of the border procedure for attempting to avoid border controls, people rescued at sea following SAR operations, unaccompanied minors and vulnerable persons, referring to regulatory obligations.This entails that they are only exempted when they are in the accelerated procedure for attempting to avoid border procedures.
-If they would in the accelerated procedure for another reason they would not be exempted.
+Before the reform, in 2019, the MoI circulars issued on 16 October 2019 and on 18 October 2019, excluded from the application of the border procedure for attempting to avoid border controls, people rescued at sea following SAR operations, unaccompanied minors and vulnerable persons.

 Article 13(2) Procedure Decree.